Esri/mapbook-ios/docs/index.md

 ### Bookmarks

 A `Bookmark` identifies a particular geographic location and time on an ArcGISMap.
-In the mapbook app, the list of bookmarks saved in the map are shown in the table view.
+In Offline Mapbook, the list of bookmarks saved in the map are shown in the table view.
 You can select one to update the map view's viewpoint with the bookmarked viewpoint.

 ```swift
 func setBookmark(_ bookmark:AGSBookmark) {